niggen/my_config/README.md

   ```
 ## Run code

-the file to run code is in lua/user/lsp/settings/init.lua
+the file to run code is in `lua/user/lsp/settings/init.lua` you can go there and check and add some code to run the file in the code type you want.

 ---
 ### Require Neovim >= 8